Team-Nando/.github/profile/README.md

 > *Want to learn more about **Model-Free Operating Envelopes***?
 Check out these papers [[10]](https://www.researchgate.net/publication/366030346_Electrical_Model-Free_Voltage_Calculations_Using_Neural_Networks_and_Smart_Meter_Data), [[11]](https://www.researchgate.net/publication/373990780_From_Model-Driven_to_Model-Free_Comparisons_using_Real_Smart_Meter_Data_and_Real_Distribution_Network_from_Australia_Study) and our [Model-Free Project](https://electrical.eng.unimelb.edu.au/power-energy/projects/model-free-operating-envelopes).<br>

 ## 3. Australian MV-LV Networks and Demand/DER Profiles
 This repository provides four real large-scale three-phase Australian MV (22kV L-L) distribution networks and corresponding pseudo LV networks (_European-style_ three-phase networks for urban and two-phase networks for rural) down to the connection point of single-phase customers (the pseudo LV networks have been created following modern Australian LV design principles [[12]](https://www.researchgate.net/publication/344346531_On_the_role_of_integrated_MV-LV_network_modelling_in_DER_studies)).
 These networks are run and operated by [AusNet Services](https://www.ausnetservices.com.au/), a distribution company in the State of Victoria.
 This repository also includes a large pool of anonymised real 30-min resolution residential demand (kW) profiles.
-Furthermore, this repository provides the code necessary to extract network data, run time-series power flow simulations, and visualise the results including geographical data, voltage profiles, and asset utilisation.
+Furthermore, this repository provides the code necessary to extract network data, run time-series power flow simulations, and visualise the results, including geographical data, voltage profiles, and asset utilisation.

 - [MV-LV Networks](https://github.com/Team-Nando/MV-LV-Networks)